The Newton Prize is a £1 million fund which recognises the excellent research and innovation the Newton Fund has invested in since its launch in 2014.

 The Newton Prize 2020 winners have been announced from a shortlist of 27 research and innovation projects between the UK and Egypt, Jordan, Kenya, South Africa, and Turkey.

-Thank you to everyone who applied for the Prize this year.
+Thank you to everyone who applied for the Prize.

 Previous news – Additional Newton Prize funding announced